MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-B-Copyright-Claims-Board-Procedures/part-225-Discovery/section-225.3.md

 (6) Documents sufficient to show the damages suffered by the party as a result of the alleged infringement; and

-(7) Documents showing attempts by the party to cause the cessation or mitigation of infringement prior to bringing the claim.
+(7) Documents showing attempts by the party to cause the cessation or mitigation of infringement prior to bringing the claim or counterclaim.

-(c) *For a party asserting non-infringement.* In addition to the information in paragraph (a) of this section, the *standard requests for the production of documents* for a party responding to an infringement claim or asserting a claim for non-infringement shall include copies of:
+(c) *For a party asserting non-infringement.* In addition to the information in paragraph (a) of this section, the *standard requests for the production of documents* for a party responding to an infringement claim or counterclaim or asserting a claim or counterclaim for non-infringement shall include copies of:

 (1) The allegedly infringing material;